 How long should a student resume be?

-As a student, you may be wondering what is the best size for your resume.
+As a student or recent graduate, you may be wondering what is the best size for your resume.
 Does a student resume have to be one page?
 The answer is that it depends on your experience, goals, and the position for which you are applying.

 To ensure your resume size is right, begin by enumerating all of your pertinent activities and successes.
 Then, highlight the most impressive and pertinent to the desired job.